Jancy161/U-NO-Clash/README.md

 # How to Play
---> You and the bot start with 7 cards.
+--> Each player starts with 7 cards.

---> Click a card from your deck if it matches the color or number of the top card on the discard pile.
+--> The top card from the deck is placed in the discard pile.

---> If you draw a wild card, select a color using the popup.
+--> On your turn, you can play a card that matches the color or number/type of the current discard.

---> Use the DRAW pile if you can't play.
+--> If you can't play, you must draw a card.

 --> First to discard all cards wins!

+# Special Cards Rules
+🎨 WILD
+Lets you choose the color to continue the game.

+⛔ SKIP
+When played, the next player loses their turn.

+🔁 REVERSE
+In a two-player game (you vs bot), Reverse acts like a Skip (the turn goes back to the same player).
+In multiplayer, it would reverse the direction of play.

 # Techstack
 HTML5 – structure